ChristineEC/sd_art_outlet/DEPLOYMENT.md

 At this point, the website will not have picked up any of the project's static files, due to the DISABLE_COLLECTSTATIC having been set to 1.
 This has been done so that you can now set up an AWS S3 bucket to serve the project's static files.

-SET UP SERVING STATIC FILES FROM AMAZON WEB SERVICES
+### SET UP SERVING STATIC FILES FROM AMAZON WEB SERVICES

 To serve the static files from Amazon Web Services, a cloud-based storage service, requires a little work.
 (If I had known, I may have used Cloudinary instead!)
 Here are the steps you need to take:

 1. Go to AWS and create an account if you don't already have one.
 Create a personal account.
 Enter your credit card number (though the service is free up to certain limits.)

+#### Create an S3 Bucket

-2. With your account created, go to aws.amazon.com and log in at the upper right to access the management console.
+With your account created, go to aws.amazon.com and log in at the upper right to access the management console.
 At the top of the screen, search for "S3" in the searchbar and then click on S3 under Services.
 From there, click on the button Create Bucket.

-3. Enter a bucket name (such as artoutlet), select 'ACLs enabled', select 'Bucket owner preferred', and **deselect** 'Block all public acess', checking the box to verify you know about the risk of public access.
+Enter a bucket name (such as artoutlet), select 'ACLs enabled', select 'Bucket owner preferred', and **deselect** 'Block all public acess', checking the box to verify you know about the risk of public access.
 Then click "create bucket".

-4. With the bucket created, click on the bucket name to view details.
+With the bucket created, click on the bucket name to view details.

 ![aws-buckets](documentation/screenshots/aws/aws-buckets.png)